awslabs/datawig/docs/source/userguide.rst

 Data
 ****
 Unless otherwise specified, these examples will make use of the `Multimodal Attribute Extraction (MAE) dataset`_.
-This dataset contains over 2.2 million products with corresponding attributes, but to make data loading and processing more manageable, we provide a reformatted subset of the validation data (for the *finish* attribute) as a .csv file.
+This dataset contains over 2.2 million products with corresponding attributes, but to make data loading and processing more manageable, we provide a reformatted subset of the validation data (for the *finish* and *color* attributes) as a .csv file.

-This data contains columns for *title*, *text*, and *finish*.
+This data contains columns for *title*, *text*, *finish*, and *color*.
 The title and text columns contain string data that will be used to impute the finish attribute.
 Note, the dataset is extremely noisy, but still provides a good example for real-world use cases of DataWig.

-To speed up run-time, all examples will use a smaller version of this finish dataset that contains only 500 samples.
+To speed up run-time, all examples will use a smaller version of this finish dataset that contains ~5000 samples.
 Run the following in this directory to download this dataset:

 .. code-block:: bash